small-tech/jsdb/README.md

 A transparent, in-memory, streaming write-on-update JavaScript database for Small Web applications that persists to a JavaScript transaction log.

+___Note:__ This is the older, 1.x CommonJS branch.
+See the default branch for the newer ESM version.
+This version will continue to be supported for as long as it is used in [Site.js](https://sitejs.org)._

 ## Use case

 A data layer for simple [Small Web](https://ar.al/2020/08/07/what-is-the-small-web/) sites for basic public (e.g., anonymous comments on articles) or configuration data.
 Built for use in [Site.js](https://sitejs.org).